ozio1212/ozio1212/README.md

 ## 🔬 About Me

-- Transitioned from technical physics (nanotechnology specialization) to computer science
+- Transitioned from technical physics to computer science
 - Gaining hands-on experience in data science and machine learning
 - Comfortable working with both simulated and real-world datasets
 - Publishing my work on GitHub and participating in Kaggle competitions